florae123/Libraryui/README.md

 ##Deploy to Bluemix

-1. Deploy the Java Backend to Bluemix [https://github.com/florae123/library-server-java](https://github.com/florae123/library-server-java) and bind it to a Cloudant NoSQL Database.
+1. Deploy the Java back end to Bluemix [https://github.com/florae123/library-server-java](https://github.com/florae123/library-server-java) and bind it to a Cloudant NoSQL Database.

 2. Clone the app to your local environment from your terminal using the following command